circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 **What is a user key?**

 A user key is a user-specific SSH key.
-Your VCS has the public key, and we store the private key.
+Your VCS has the public key, and CircleCI stores the private key.
 Possession of the private key gives the ability to act as that user, for purposes of 'git' access to projects.

 ### Creating a GitHub User Key
 {:.no_toc}